-Graduate level social work certificate programs may be post-baccalaureate or post-master’s programs that generally explore current research to give social worker professionals the knowledge to advance their treatment strategies.
+Social Work Certificate Programs may be post-baccalaureate or post-master’s programs (post MSW Certificate) that generally explore current research to give social worker professionals the knowledge to advance their treatment strategies.
 Typically, shorter in duration than a Master of Social Work (MSW) degree program, social worker certificates might be completed in about two semesters, although this may vary between universities.

 Admission requirements to social work graduate certificate programs vary.
 For a post-baccalaureate social work certificate, students may be required to have earned a Bachelor of Social Work or related Bachelor’s degree (i.e. Bachelor of Human Services) from an accredited college.
 For post-master’s social work certificates, prospective applicants generally have earned their MSW degree.